AkshaySJadhav/Elastic_Experiments/Kibana_lenses.md

   Index: Metricview-*
 </per>

-<b>Step2:</b> Analytic >> Visualize Libaray >> New Viualization and select "Lense" and change aggergation to "Maximun" once we add the metric.
+<b>Step2:</b> Analytic >> Visualize Libaray >> New Viualization and select "Lens" and change aggergation to "Maximun" once we add the metric.

 You will see the empty screen, now you have to select the metric from the left side to generate the graph.
 1. system.process.cpu.total.percent --> What percent of CPU is being consumed.